Part of a set. See all set records

 Grace Rainey Rogers Fund 1943.654

 Grinling Gibbons was born in Rotterdam, the Netherlands, of English parents.
-After training there as an artist, he came to England in the 1660s, and soon began to work as a sculptor, particularly in wood.
-One of his first large-scale decorative projects was a series of interiors at Cassiobury Park, the residence of the Earl of Essex near London.
-On the basis of an early 19th-century watercolor, this overmantel has been identified as one of the decorations for the Green Drawing Room of that house.
+After training there as an artist, he came to England in the 1660s and soon began to work as a sculptor of interior ornament, particularly in wood.
+One of his first large-scale decorative projects was the series of interiors at Cassiobury House.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.